abrahamlaria/static-website/content/management/leadership-skills-for-software-architects.md

 4. **Lead by example not by title**

   * Just because you have the title of architect doesn’t mean people will follow you – you have to gain their respect.
   * As the architect, make sure you have the necessary technical skills to do anyone’s job on the team.
-However, if you have to do it make it clear to the management why you are doing it.
+However, if you have to do it, make it clear to the management why you are doing it.
 You don’t want to lose the perception of being an architect.
   * Sitting down with the team and developing code with them is a fast way of gaining respect.

 5. **Share the credit**